calvang/Genie.jl-tests/README.md

 To set up a new Julia environment, go to the project directory and activate the Julia REPL command prompt.
 Then, type `]` to use the REPL interface for Pkg.
 You can create a new environment by typing `activate .`, and the typing `activate` will bring you back to the default environment.

 Once you successfully create a new environment, the Genie install should work by just typing `add Genie`.
 You can check that it has been successfully installed  by using the `st` command.

+You can also use a pre-built template for Genie, which is what I used for the `/ExampleApp` project, by running:

+`Genie.newapp_webservice("<appname>")`